Why we should read the Word of God

 The One who remained to speak with Abraham later said: In my Father’s house are many rooms.
 I go to prepare a place for you, and if I go to prepare a place for you, I shall return to take you to myself.2

-She was a good mother, grandmother, great-grandmother, aunt and great-aunt to many as well as a friend.
+She was a good mother, grandmother, great-grandmother, aunt and great-aunt to many as well as a friend and wife to Bill.
 We thank God for her many years, and for giving her grace to persevere in weakness, illness and pain in her last days.

 1 Genesis 18